 If that happens to you more often than you’d like, you may be doubting your photographic skills.
 Chances are, however, that the problem isn’t with your skills, but more about your mindset.

-It’s not uncommon to fall into creative ruts in photography, so in this article I’m going to offer a few tips and suggestions for creating more engaging nature photos.
+It’s not uncommon to fall into creative ruts in photography, so in this article I’m going to offer a few creative nature photography tips and suggestions for making more engaging nature photos.
 The common theme you’ll notice in these tips is an emphasis on creativity, rather than technical expertise.

 Creative Nature Photography Tip #1: Forget the Postcard Shot